beginning of content

 Low potassium (hypokalaemia) can lead to symptoms including:

 There are many causes of hypokalaemia.
-Common causes include taking diuretics (fluid tablets) and dehydration, for example due to vomiting, diarrhoea or excessive sweating.
+Common causes include taking diuretic medicines and dehydration that may happen due to:

-Occasionally, people may have low potassium because they don't eat enough foods high in potassium.
+Hypokalaemia is not common.
+Occasionally, people may have low potassium because they don't eat enough foods that are high in potassium.

 Read more on potassium deficiency.